 Jarvis highlighted that an integrated domestic-international terminal is highly desirable for airlines, “particularly airlines based in Australia”, as it allows passengers to easily connect from domestic to international flights, without having to transit between terminals.

-Currently, passengers connecting from a domestic to an international flight at Brisbane Airport must transit via Airtrain, taxi, or shuttle busses.
+Currently, passengers connecting from a domestic to an international flight at Brisbane Airport must transit via Airtrain, taxi or shuttle buses.

 While the transition away from operations at the current international terminal will begin once the new terminal is built, this will not necessarily mark the decisive end of the current international terminal, Jarvis noted.